-Add the following to the Contract Data part one

-• The Budget is:

-Item Description Amount

-1

-2

-3

-Total

-- The Contractor prepares forecasts of the total Defined Cost of the work to be done in Stage One at intervals no longer thanweeks.

-If there are additional reasons to change the Budget

-- These are additional reasons to change the Budget - 1 2 - The Contractor provides these additional insurances - 1.
-Insurance against liability of the Contractor for claims made against him arising out of his failure to use the skill and care normally used by professionals providing services similar to those required in the Works Information. - 2.
-The minimum amount of cover is in respect of each claim, without limit to the number of claims and to be maintained for the period of following Completion of the whole of the works or earlier termination.
+Add the following to the Contract Data part one • The Budget is: Ite em Description Amount 1 2 3 Total The Contractor prepares forecasts of the total Defined Cost of the work to be done in Stage One at intervals no longer thanweeks. • The Contractor prepares forecasts of the total Project Cost at intervals no longer thanweeks.
+If there are additional reasons to change the Budget These are additional reasons to change the Budget 1 2 3 • The Contractor provides these additional insurances Insurance against liability of the Contractor for claims made against him arising out of his failure to use the skill and care normally used by professionals providing services similar to those required in the Works Information.
+The minimum amount of cover is in respect of each claim, without limit to the number of claims and to be maintained for the period of following Completion of the whole of the works or earlier termination. • If the final Project Cost is less than the Budget, the Contractor's share is .....% of the saving.